cubiq/wp-add-to-homescreen/readme.txt

 This is the only WordPress plugin developed by the same author of the javascript widget (hence "official").
 If you wish to be always up to date and receive the latest bug fixes, this plugin is probably your best bet.

-The plugin opens an always-on-top message inviting the mobile user to add the application to the home screen.
+The plugin opens a message inviting the mobile user to add the application to the home screen.
 This is currently supported on iOS and Mobile Chrome.
 While other devices have the ability to bookmark any website to the home screen, only iOS and Mobile Chrome have a straightforward way to do it.
 Windows Phone support is planned for a future release.

 To enhance performance and reduce complexity I'm supporting the latest two OS version for each device only.